Direct-Fit Scion Head Units

 When I upgraded my iPhone and it began utilizing the 8-pin connector, I purchased yet another adapter that allowed me to play music through my new iPhone.
 But with the iPhone voltage also changing, I lost the ability to charge at the same time this double-adapter setup.
 Nonetheless, it still played my music and using a separate car charger, it also charged my phone at the same time.

-Find on eBay: Scion T1806 Head Unit on eBay
+Find on eBay: Scion T1806 Head Unit

 2nd Upgrade: Scion T1814